 Workforce Planning in Health and Social Care

-The plan begins the Scottish Government's aim of improving workforce planning across health and social care, seeking to support organisations to identify, develop and put in place the workforce they need to deliver safe and sustainable services.
+Scottish Government aims to improve workforce planning across health and social care, seeking to support organisations to identify, develop and put in place the workforce they need to deliver safe and sustainable services.

-How can organisations get the right people, into the right place, at the right time to deliver sustainable, safe and high quality health and social care?
+Join us on 25 June as we scrutinise the recommendations being laid out and the next steps towards implementation.
+Fundamentally, we will examine how organisations get the right people, into the right place, at the right time to deliver sustainable, safe and high quality health and social care.

-- Key recommendations: governance and workforce planning roles at local, regional and national levels, workforce data, recruiting and retaining staff tackling persistent challenges, clear and consistent guidance, student intakes
+- Governance and workforce planning roles at local, regional and national levels, workforce data, recruiting and retaining staff tackling persistent challenges, clear and consistent guidance, student intakes

 - Recognising the interdependence of key workforce sectors - NHS, Local Government, Independent and Third Sectors, IJBs